-We believe that the compensation amounts paid to our named executive officers for their service in 2011 were reasonable and appropriate and in our best interests.
+We believe that the compensation amounts paid to our named executive officers for their service in 2012 were reasonable and appropriate and in our best interests.

-Significant Events After December 31, 2011
+Significant Events After December 31, 2012

-Following a review of the Company's equity incentive program, in 2012, the Compensation Committee approved restricted stock grants in lieu of the annual stock option grants as it determined upon receiving feedback from management under the executive officer level that restricted stock would serve as a better retention tool.
-Following the approval of this change in the program, the Compensation Committee approved grants of restricted stock awards to the Company's named executive officers, other than Brent D. Richardson and Christopher C. Richardson, effective March 12, 2012.
-Consistent with past option vesting practice, each restricted stock award vests 20% on March 17, 2013 (the "First Vesting Date") and on each of the first four anniversaries of the First Vesting Date.
+The Compensation Committee approved grants of restricted stock awards to the Company's named executive officers, other than Brent D. Richardson, effective March 15, 2013.
+Each restricted stock award vests 20% on March 1, 2014 (the "First Vesting Date") and on each of the first four anniversaries of the First Vesting Date.
 The number of shares granted to each such officer was as follows:

 Name Number of Shares Subject to Restricted Stock Award

 Brian E. Mueller 67,500

 Dr. W. Stan Meyer 36,000

 Daniel E. Bachus 36,000

-Joseph N. Mildenhall 50,000
+Joseph N. Mildenhall 36,000

-Dr. Kathy Player 5,000
+Brian M. Roberts 20,000